vasyas/push-rpc/README.md

 JSON-only.

 **Middlewares**.
 Middlewares are used to intercept client and server requests.
-Both calls and subscriptions can be intercepted?.
+Both calls and subscriptions can be intercepted.
 Middlewares can be attached on both client and server side.
 Middlewares receive context as the last arguments in the invocation.
 Middleware can modify context.

 **Throttling**.
 Used to limit number of notifications from the remote functions.
 With throttling enabled, not all